North Norfolk coast

 • Contact specialist coastal-property brokers before offering on the property, not after.

-• Expect higher excesses (sometimes £2,500 upwards) and reduced contents limits.
+• Expect higher excesses (£2,500 upwards) and reduced contents limits.

 • Do not rely on assumptions about council buy-out schemes; they exist in narrow form only.